john-lay/dmg-adventure/DIALOG.md

 Come here bright young lady, I have a wonderful bargin for you.
 Take some Ogbam herb for free, then look around, there's plenty to buy!

 That was a wise purchase young princess

+## Moblin's head Inn

+### Barman
+Welcome to the Moblin's head inn my princess, you look dry.
+Have a cup of Andor's cider on the house.

+I have a spell of Calm to sell, but it will cost you 100 rupees.

+That is wise beyond your years, the spell of Calm will help you when you need it most, use it well and look out for yourself on the lonely plain of Andor.

+### Woman
+You look like an honest maid, sit a moment.
+It is said those who go deep into the earth learn to overcome the sins of greed.
+That may be true, but I do know this: a candle and a silver key can bring you bliss.
+Hurry on now lass, time's a wastin'.

+### Man with dagger
+Why spend a whole lifetime being defeated like me?
+Get it over with quick, go home, give up.
+You're patient, I can see you're not one to surrender.
+Alright, take this dagger from me, it may do you more service than it ever did me.

+### Exhausted guy
+I'm so exhaused from my travels, if only I'd known to cross the chasm rift with the ladder, it would've saved me months.